Miloš Teodosić: Personal life

 Born to father Miodrag and mother Zorana, Teodosić has an older brother, Jovan, who is also a professional basketball player in Serbia.
 During an interview, Teodosić cited that he is very proud of his hometown, Valjevo.
 He is an avid Red Star fan.
 In 2008, Teodosić began dating Serbian volleyball player Maja Ognjenović.
 They got engaged in 2010, only to break up two years later.

-On June 25, 2017, he married Serbian actress Jelisaveta Orašanin.
+On June 25, 2017, he married Serbian actress Jelisaveta Orašanin, with whom he has a son and a daughter.
 The best man was Marko Pantelić, a former Serbian football player.

 Teodosić stated that he wears the number 4 jersey because his favorite player during childhood was Dejan Bodiroga.